cloudevents/spec/messagecatalog/spec.md

 All data types used in this section are defined in the CNCF CloudEvents specification and MUST follow the respective formatting and syntax rules unless specified otherwise.

+These type constraints permit for the message catalog definitions to be consistently mapped into the data encodings supported by CloudEvents, specifically also into Apache Avro, JSON, Protobuf, and AMQP.
+All examples in this document use JSON notation.

 ### 2.1.
 Message definition group